-Decision trees produce a posterior probability P(d|F), and equation (22.24) requires a likelihood P(F|d).
-Therefore we need to massage the output of the decision tree by Bayesian inversion (dividing by the prior $P(d_i)$ to turn it into a likelihood); we saw this same process with the use of SVMs and MLPs instead of Gaussian classifiers in speech recognition in Sec. ??.
-If we make the simplifying assumption that the prosodic decisions for each sentence are independent of other sentences, we arrive at the following final equation for HMM tagging of dialogue acts:
+Since decision trees produce a posterior probability P(d|f), and equation (24.23) requires a likelihood P(f|d), we need to massage the output of the decision tree by Bayesian inversion (dividing by the prior $P(d_i)$ to turn it into a likelihood); we saw this same process with the use of SVMs and MLPs instead of Gaussian classifiers in speech recognition in Sec.
+10.4.2.
+After all our simplifying assumptions the resulting equation for choosing a dialogue act tag would be: